-The consortium helps in collaboration on a unique initiative and open innovation approach providing knowledge transfer from research results, reusable/ replicable methods and tools in order to foster an effective transformation (technological, socio-economic, human centric) for all stakeholders in their targeted territories.
+The consortium helps in collaboration on a unique initiative and open innovation approach providing knowledge transfer from research results, reusable and replicable tools in order to foster an effective transformation (technological, socio-economic, human-centric) for all stakeholders in their targeted territories.

-They aims at capitalizing and sharing know how on existing business models and value chains, focusing on:
+They aim at capitalizing and sharing know-how on existing business models and value chains, focusing on: